Updated: Apr 20

-Being a Global Leader taps into your natural state and, thus, is a form of leadership that we all can develop as human beings.
+Being a Global Leader taps into your natural state.
+Thus, Global Leadership is a form of leadership that we all can develop as human beings.
 However, when you operate in an unnatural or unbalanced manner, significant barriers arise that prevent you from becoming a Global Leader.

 Five Barriers to Becoming a Global Leader